 A pedestrian crossing is an area of road that has white stripes marked across it.
-It is used by pedestrians and people using mobility devices (such as motorised wheelchairs and similar devices) and wheeled recreational vehicles (such as skateboards and foot-propelled scooters).
+It’s used by pedestrians and people using mobility devices, such as motorised wheelchairs, as well as skateboards and foot-propelled scooters.

-Some crossings have raised islands in the middle, creating a ‘refuge' where pedestrians can stop.
-These are helpful for pedestrians crossing wide, two-way roads or multi-lane roads, because they allow them to walk across one direction of traffic at a time.
+Some crossings have raised islands in the middle where pedestrians can stop.
+These help pedestrians cross wide, 2-way roads or multi-lane roads.

-As you drive towards a pedestrian crossing, you will see pedestrian crossing signs before the crossing and black and white poles at the crossing.
-The poles are mounted with fluorescent orange disks, or round yellow lights that flash at night.
-White diamonds are generally painted on the road before the crossing, and a white limit line shows you where to stop.
+As you drive towards a pedestrian crossing, you’ll see pedestrian crossing signs before the crossing and black and white poles at the crossing.
+The poles have fluorescent orange disks or round yellow lights that flash at night.
+White diamonds are generally painted on the road before the crossing and a white limit line shows you where to stop.

 When coming up to pedestrian crossings:

-If you find yourself in a queue of traffic near a pedestrian crossing, don't move onto the crossing if there isn't enough room for your vehicle on the other side of the crossing.
+If you’re in a queue of traffic near a pedestrian crossing, don’t move onto the crossing if there isn’t enough room for your vehicle on the other side of the crossing.

-Never overtake a vehicle that is slowing down for a pedestrian crossing or has stopped to let someone cross.
+Never overtake a vehicle that's slowing down for a pedestrian crossing.

-Although not official pedestrian crossings, they do provide a place for pedestrians to cross.
-Drivers should be courteous to pedestrians using a courtesy crossing.
+Although not official pedestrian crossings, courtesy crossings provide a safe place for people to cross.
+You should be courteous to people using a courtesy crossing.

-This is a road that has been designed to slow traffic and give priority to pedestrians.
-Drivers give way to pedestrians who, in turn, should not impede traffic.
+This is a road designed to slow traffic and give priority to pedestrians.
+Drivers give way to pedestrians who, in turn, should not hold up traffic.

-When the School Patrol Stop sign is out, vehicles coming from both directions must stop and stay stopped until all signs have been pulled in.
+When the school patrol stop sign is out, vehicles coming from both directions must stop until all signs have been pulled in.

 Keep a lookout for children at all times.
 Take special care when driving during 8–9am and 3–4pm, when children are travelling to and from school.

 People who are blind or vision-impaired often use aids such as a white cane or a guide dog.
-When drivers see people with these aids trying to cross the road, they should take extra care and let them cross in their own time.
+When you see people with these aids trying to cross the road, take extra care and let them cross in their own time.

-When you are entering or leaving a driveway that crosses a footpath, you must give way to people using the footpath.
+When leaving a driveway you must give way to vehicles using the road.